 The simple fact is that the French Alps are loaded with great passes, big and small.
 The Highest of the High are here including 5 of the TOP 10 or more accurately 5 out of the top 6 (#3 is in Italy).
 New Alps riders tend to gravitate to Switzerland, Austria and the Italian Dolomites, perhaps because they are better promoted as “Alpine” and as tourist destinations with a full support system of hotels, transportation and activities.
 The French Alps are a little more remote, the towns and villages more spread out and the services are further apart.
 But it also has the really HIGH stuff, good road surfaces, a motorcycle friendly culture and excellent dinner wine – basically everything you could ask for and then some.

 It’s no wonder that prior Tour Members who tour the French Alps struggle thereafter to say which Alpine region they like best.
 The French Alps always take them by surprise.
-They are clearly different from the Alps up north.
-The region is stunning and the French do not go out of their way live to beautify it.
-They simply respect it and take care of it, which to some people makes it a more natural experience.
-It’s where the Euro bikers go when they want something different and they want to ride the Highest of the High.
+It’s where the Euro bikers go when looking for something different and they want to ride the Highest of the High.